get_header(); ?>

 If selected, what can next year’s Scholars expect on their first day of the program?

-On their first day, next year’s Scholars can expect a blend of excitement, nervous energy, and warm welcomes.
-The morning will likely begin with typical first-day jitters – I remember my nervous anticipation melting away during my commute on the subway, which reminded me of cherished memories of living abroad.
+On their first day, next year’s Scholars can expect a blend of excitement and nerves along with warm welcomes.
+The morning will likely begin with typical first-day jitters – I remember my own nervous anticipation melting away during my commute on the subway, which reminded me of happy memories living abroad.

 Professionally, Scholars can expect a structured orientation that introduces them to the program’s expectations, team members, and resources.
-And, a cohort team-building activity to encourage the new cohort to bond.
-That is something I remember Arun stressing.
-He really wanted us to form connections that can last a lifetime.
+And a cohort team building activity to encourage the new cohort to bond.
+I remember the team building activity to be important to Arun, he seemed to be stressing, he really wanted us to form connections that can last a lifetime.
+I know it’s a bit early to know for sure but I believe Arun’s lifelong connections goal is a success.

 What’s one thing you’ve learned since starting your role?